earthcubeprojects-chords/chords/portals.md

 [SugarTech](http://wx.sugartechllc.com){:target="_blank"} (home-grown, crowd-funded weather data and total precipitation gauge data from Colorado and Oregon)

+[csu-hail](http://csu-hail.chordsrt.com){:target="_blank"} (hail sensors used for verification of radar hail estimates in the Dallas/Fort Worth region)

 ### In the works and/or awaiting configuration for a future deployment
-drone-prequel.chordsrt.com

-csu-hail.chordsrt.com (hail sensors used for verification of radar hail estimates in the Dallas/Fort Worth region)
+canary.chordsrt.com